Perdia-DB/Perdia-DB/README.md

 ### Delete Objects

-This will delete just the instance.
+This will only the delete the given instance.
 ```
 DELETE "Monday"
 ```

-This will delete all instances with the type and the type itself.
+This will delete all instances with the type and the template itself.
 ```
 DELETE TYPE "DAY"
 ```